leila68/Axb/doc/Readme.md

 <div align="center"> Listing 1: CSR variant of SpMV </div>

 **CSC:** The code shown in *Listing 2* is the CSC variant of SpMV.
-The SpMV-CSC code iterates over columns and computes the partial multiplication of each element in *result*.
+The SpMV CSC code iterates over columns and computes the partial multiplication of each element in *result*.
-The computed solution in *result* is final when all iterations are finished.
+For this sequential implementation, the computed solution in *result* is final when all iterations are finished.
-This is the opposite of the SpMV CSR code where each iteration *i* computes the final element *result[i,0]*.
+This is the opposite of the SpMV CSR code where each iteration *i* computes *result[i,0]*.

 ```
  for (int i=0; i<col; i++ )